PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 The [`guix
 pack`](https://guix.gnu.org/manual/en/html_node/Invoking-guix-pack.html)
-command creates “application bundles” that can be used to deploy software on machines that do not run Guix, such as HPC clusters.
+command creates “application bundles” that can be used to deploy software on machines that do not run Guix (yet!), such as HPC clusters.
 Since [its inception in 2017](https://guix.gnu.org/blog/2017/creating-bundles-with-guix-pack/), it has seen a number of improvements, such as the ability to create